frutoper/Springleaf-Kaggle/README.md

 I used the XGBoost R library and spent some time finding the best hyperparameters.
 The methodology I used was Random Search.
 I was convinced to use Random Search over grid search by [this blog post on medium](https://medium.com/rants-on-machine-learning/smarter-parameter-sweeps-or-why-grid-search-is-plain-stupid-c17d97a0e881).

-I separated the kaggle training set into a smaller training set and a validation set.
+I separated the Kaggle training set into a smaller training set and a validation set.
 This ensured my results wouldn't overfit to the public leaderboard.
 In the end my final submission position was one place better than my public leadboard position.